-4. Refunds for Withdrawal After Term Commences:

-- A. Tuition refunds for students enrolled in CCP programs of 600 hours or greater are as follows: - 1.
+- 1. Refunds for Programs/Class/Courses Cancelled by the Institution: - A. Tuition and fees collected in advance of the start date of a program and the institution cancels the class, the institution refunds 100% of the tuition and fees collected. - 2.
+Refunds for Students Who Withdraw on or Before the First Day of the Term: - A. If tuition and fees are collected in advance of the start date of classes and the student does not begin classes or withdraws on the first day of class, no more than \$100 of the tuition and fees may be retained by the institution. - 3.
+Refunds for Withdrawal After Term Commences: - A. Tuition refunds for students enrolled in CCP programs of 600 hours or greater are as follows: - 1.
 If a student withdraws during the first five (5) days of the term 100% of tuition and lab fees will be refunded. - 2.
-If a student withdraws after the fifth day of the term there will be no refund. - B. Tuition refunds for students enrolled in CCP programs of less than 599 hours are as follows: - 1.
+If a student withdraws after the fifth day of the term there will be no refund.

+- B. Tuition refunds for students enrolled in CCP programs of 599 hours or Less are as follows: - 1.
 If a student withdraws during the first three (3) days of the term 100% of tuition and lab fees will be refunded. - 2.
-If a student withdraws after the third day of the term there will be no refund.
+If a student withdraws after the third day of the term there will be no refund. - 4.
+Refunds for Students Enrolled in Continuing Workforce Education,

-5. Refunds for Students Enrolled in Continuing Workforce Education, Community Enrichment Classes or Limited Contract Classes:
+Community Enrichment Classes or Limited Contract Classes:

-A. All fees are non-refundable for courses related to Continuing Workforce Education (CWE),

-Community Enrichment Classes or Limited Contract Classes.
+A. All fees are non-refundable for courses related to Continuing Workforce Education (CWE), Community Enrichment Classes or Limited Contract Classes.

-6. Students Administratively Dismissed:
+5. Students Administratively Dismissed: